-The new Ulysse Nardin Classico automatic chronometer watch takes place of the popular -not to say “iconic”- San Marko model.
+The new Ulysse Nardin Classico automatic chronometer takes place of the popular -not to say “iconic”- San Marko.
 While, for obvious reasons, not selling in quantities similar to their blingy Maxi Marine line of pseudo-divers, this is still one of the most elegant timekeepers in Ulysse Nardin’s current product line-up.

 The Ulysse Nardin Classico comes in a rather large body whole 40 millimeters in diameter, which may be somewhat of a disappointment to people that associate a dress watch with smaller cases around 38 mm in width.

-The new watch is available with a choice of black or silver dial.
+The new watch is available with a choice of a black or silver dial.
 Yet, the most interesting is the version in white gold, because it is equipped with a multilayered bright blue Grand Feu enamel dial with guilloche pattern.

 Compared to the original San Marco watch, the UN Classico sports much wider hour and minute hands, not only increasing the watch’s usability in poor lighting conditions, but also providing it with even more impressive look.

 Although some bloggers claim the Caliber UN-815 to be manufactured in-house, it is -regretfully- not really so.

 However, equipped with a gold oscillating weight and officially certified by the Swiss COSC authority as a chronometer, the movement not only guarantees flawless operation for years to come but is also impressively accurate (for a mechanical caliber.)

-It is not yet clear how much Ulysse Nardin is going to ask for this piece of art, but it is definitely a must have for those tired of super-massive timepiece of the last decade.
+It is not yet clear how much Ulysse Nardin is going to ask for this piece of art, but it is definitely a must-have for those tired of the super-massive timepiece of the last decade.

 UPDATE ON PRICING: Okay, we have some information regarding prices.
-The Swiss brand wants around $14,000 for a rose gold model and almost $19,000 for a version in white gold body with blue grand feu enamel dial.
+The Swiss brand wants around $14,000 for a rose gold model and almost $19,000 for a version in the white gold body with blue grand feu enamel dial.

 Photos: Ulysse Nardin